BMains/BMainss.github.io/_posts/2020-11-16-LogRegExample.md

 ```
 ## Transform Categorical data to numeric values
-Next,we need to convert columns that have string into numerical values.For example,the sex column only has two values (M and F).
+Next,we need to convert columns that have strings into numerical values.For example,the sex column only has two values (M and F).

 **Stringindexer**- It assigns a unique integer value to each category.
 0 is assigned to the most frequent category, 1 to the next most frequent value, and so on.
 (M and F,will turn to 0 and 1)

-**OneHotEncoder**- converts the string into a vector.[Here is an example](https://www.geeksforgeeks.org/ml-one-hot-encoding-of-datasets-in-python/) .
+**OneHotEncoder**- converts the string into a vector.[Here is an example](https://www.geeksforgeeks.org/ml-one-hot-encoding-of-datasets-in-python/){:target="_blank"} .
 After converting the Sex column,we do the same for the Embark column.

 ```python